DocumentationAPI ReferenceRelease Notes

 Updating Existing Interactions

-In certain instances, auxiliary information may arrive after the interaction has already been logged on the Deepchecks platform.
-Common examples include annotations that can be obtained later through direct user feedback or an internal quality assurance agent, as well as custom properties values.
+In certain instances, auxiliary information may arrive after the interaction has already been logged (as completed) on the Deepchecks platform.
+Common examples include annotations that can be obtained later through direct user feedback or an internal quality assurance agent, as well as User Value Property values.

-Deepchecks does not permit updates to the data fields, as these changes can impact the property calculation process.
+Deepchecks do not permit updates to the data fields on completed interactions, as these changes can impact the property calculation process.
 If such modifications are necessary, you can delete the interaction and then re-upload it.

 dc_client.update_interaction(